SudoWatson/SandboxGame/README.md

 ## Built With

-JAVA using LWJGL for graphics.
+JAVA with LWJGL for graphics.
 Eclipse IDE
 Blender to design models and animations
 XML to store model animation data